erikvader/dotfiles/emacs/stow_ignore/README.md

 IgnorePkg = emacs-nativecomp
 ```

-# Installing on a restricted system
+# Compiling and installing on a restricted system
 These are solutions to steps that can cause problems when building on
 an old and/or restricted system.
 These steps doesn't use `makepkg`, but
 uses the source directly from